msigley/WP-Simple-Google-Analytics/README.md

 # WP Simple Google Analytics
 A Google Analytics 4 implementation for Wordpress that focuses on protecting visitor privacy.

-* All advertising, audience, and user personalization features are disabled.
+* Integrates with Google Consent Mode where advertising, audience, and user personalization features are disabled by default.
+* Consent banners that support Google Consent Mode can override these defaults.
 * GA client ids are generated locally on server and stored on the visitor's web browser using a first party cookie.
+* Supports Google Ads conversion tracking.
-* Sanitizes query vars in URLs sent to Google to Wordpress's publicly allowed query vars plus: `gclid, dclid, _gl`
+* Sanitizes query vars in URLs sent to Google to Wordpress's publicly allowed query vars plus: `gclid, dclid, gclsrc, wbraid, _gl, gad_source, gad_campaignid`
-* Parses the following utm query vars and sets the appropriate GA campaign values: `utm_id, utm_source, utm_medium, utm_campaign, utm_source_platform, utm_term, utm_content`
+* Parses the following utm query vars and sets the appropriate GA campaign values: `utm_id, utm_source, utm_medium, utm_campaign, utm_term, utm_content`
 * Does not track traffic in the following situations to improve data accuracy in GA:
   * Current user can edit posts.
   * In admin area or responding to an ajax request.